Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 **Gloaming Predator**

-As a bonus action infuse a melee weapon with shadows, this grants a damage boost of 1d6 necrotic damage, and you may add your wisdom modifier to attack rolls.
+As a bonus action infuse a melee weapon with shadows.
+The next time you hit a creature with that weapon before the start of your next turn, the attack deals an additional 1d6 necrotic damage, and when you attack with this weapon you can use your Wisdom modifier, instead of Strength or Dexterity for attack and damage rolls.

 After a successful hit, the shadows fade and the weapon goes back to normal.

+You may use this ability an amount of times equal to your proficiency modifier, regaining all uses upon finishing a long rest.

 **Shade Step**:

-You step into the shadows, getting out of sight from enemies.
-You gain the same benefits as using the Hide action

-You may use these abilities an amount of times equal to your proficiency modifier, regaining all uses upon finishing a long rest.
+You can take the Hide action as a bonus action.

 ### Modifiers
 _3rd-level Nightstalker - Spectral Blades Variant feature_

-You may add a single modifier to both **Gloaming Predator** and **Shade Step**

-**Gloaming Predator** Modifiers:
+You get access to one of the following

 1. **Shadowstrike**: On a hit with **Gloaming Predator**, reduce the target's movement speed by 10 ft until the start of your next turn.
-2. **Lifedrinker**: Gain temporary hit points equal to half the damage dealt with **Gloaming Predator**.
+2. **Lifedrinker**: Gain temporary hit points equal to half the damage dealt with **Gloaming Predator**, these temporary hit points may not be higher than half your Ranger level.

-**Shade Step** Modifiers:

-1. Vanish in Smoke: Activating **Shade Step** also gives its benefits to allies within 5 ft of you
-2. Hunter's Agility: While **Shade Step** is active, gain 20 ft of extra movement speed.
+3. **Vanish in Smoke**: When you take the Hide action, one ally within 5 ft can also attempt to Hide.
+4. **Hunter's Agility**: When you take the Hide action, your movement speed increases by 10 feet until the start of your next turn.

 {% end %}